Chace Crawford: 2006–2012: Beginnings and Gossip Girl

 Crawford made his film debut in the 2006 supernatural horror-thriller The Covenant, as Tyler Simms.
-Long Lost Son (2006 film), In March 2007, he landed the role of main character Nate Archibald on The CW's teen drama series Gossip Girl, making his television debut.
+In March 2007, he landed the role of main character Nate Archibald on The CW's teen drama series Gossip Girl, making his television debut.
 In 2008, Crawford co-starred in the crime-thriller Loaded, and portrayed the lead role in the supernatural horror film The Haunting of Molly Hartley.
-The following year, he played English singer-songwriter Leona Lewis' boyfriend in the video for her single "I Will Be", which was released in January 2009.
+The following year, he played English singer-songwriter Leona Lewis' boyfriend in the music video for her single "I Will Be", which was released in January 2009.
 That same year, Crawford was named "Summer's Hottest Bachelor" by People.

 Crawford has also done a public service announcement for Do Something's Teens for Jeans campaign.
-He then portrayed the lead role, a drug dealer named White Mike, in the film Twelve, directed by Joel Schumacher.
+He then portrayed the lead role, a drug dealer named White Mike, in the teen crime drama film Twelve, directed by Joel Schumacher.
 Based on Nick McDonell's novel of the same name, the film premiered at Sundance Film Festival on January 31, 2010.
-He was tapped to play the lead in the remake of Footloose, even beginning rehearsals for the role, before dropping out after a number of weeks.
+He was tapped to play the lead in the 2011 remake of Footloose, even beginning rehearsals for the role, before dropping out after a number of weeks.
 Kenny Wormald was eventually cast for the role.